Preview:

 Jim: Yeah.

-Dr. Randy: Just truly unbelievable.
+Dr. Schroeder: Just truly unbelievable.
 And parents need to do that.
 If they have more than one child, your listeners, they need to do that with, uh, sibling relationships.
-You know, for 25 years, uh, as you mentioned, I was, uh, a seminary professor of pastoral counseling.
+You know, for 25 years, uh, as you mentioned, I was a, a seminary professor of pastoral counseling.
 I taught premarital counseling, marriage counseling, family counseling.
-And a lot of our future pastors were in their 30s and 40s when they came back to prepare for the pastoral ministry and so they had children.
-And so, of course, I went over this so they could counsel their parishioners one day.
-And they would go home and apply these ideas to their marriage and say, “Oh my goodness.
+And a lot of our future pastors were in their 30s and 40s when they came back to prepare for the pastoral ministry.
+And so they had children.
+And so of course I went over this so they could counsel their parishioners one day and they would go home and apply these ideas to their marriage and say, “Oh my goodness.
 This made a huge positive difference in our marriage.”
 And I, they’d come back and say, “Dr. Schroeder, I can’t believe how the sibling relationships are improving.”
-Because what most parents do, they’ll have if, if one sibling hurts another, they’ll have them just do the first part and then it’s flippant.
+Because what most parents do, they’ll have, if, if one sibling hurts another, they’ll have them just do the first part, and then it’s flippant.

 Jim: Say you’re sorry.